myntra/uikit/docs/contributing.md

 ## Guidelines

-* **Create pull request as early as possible.**
+* **Pull request first.**

-  This gives reviewer to provide insights/suggestions when you are still working on the feature.
+  Create pull request with description of the component API.
+For example: What props it would accept, what events it will fire (callbacks), does the component have any slots (render props) etc. This gives reviewer to provide insights/suggestions when you are still working on the feature.

   You can add `WIP` prefix in the pull request title and remove it when it is ready to be merged.